DrezzyJS/discord.wise/README.md

 # Discord Wise

-- This is a simple way to consume the discord api
+- This is a simple way to consume the discord api , (Npm Url)[https://npmjs.com/package/discord.wise]

 ## Instalation